 The assessment period may change if one of the circumstances listed below applies to the application:

-- if a notice requiring specified information under section 159 of the Agvet Code is issued, the extended assessment period prescribed by the Agvet Code Regulations will apply.
+- If a notice requiring specified information under section 159 of the Agvet Code is issued, the extended assessment period prescribed by the Agvet Code Regulations will apply.
 This extension can only be applied once, regardless of how many notices are issued under section 159.

-- if a notice is issued changing the item or module, level or type that is required to determine your application and this results in a change to the assessment period or fees, the assessment period may be lengthened or shortened.
+- If a notice is issued changing the Item or Module, level or type that is required to determine your application and this results in a change to the assessment period or fees, the assessment period may be lengthened or shortened.
 Where you are required to pay an additional fee the assessment period will be extended to allow for the period until the fee is paid.
-Fees must be paid within 28 days from the date of notice
+Fees must be paid within 28 days from the date of notice.

-- if a Notice of Proposal to refuse is issued to you the assessment period will be paused for the 28-day period within which you are invited to respond to the notice.
+- If a Notice of Proposal to refuse is issued to you the assessment period will be paused for the 28-day period within which you are invited to respond to the notice.

 Assessment periods and fees